TheCrittaC/BigBen/README.md

 When a new thread is found, it is sent to the given thread along with the first fifty characters of the original post.

+The `stock.py` module retrieves a stock quote for the specified stock symbol.
+This uses the Google Finance API.
+For example, .stock F would retrieve a stock quote for Ford Motor Company, which has the stock symbol F.

+Some modules are not documented here, instead of documenting them, there is interactive help in the bot.
+Simply say .help to get a notification from the bot of the enabled modules and their usage.

 If you would like to see the bot in action and/or talk with me and the bot, you can join #BigBen on [Rizon](irc://irc.rizon.net).